rebeccabilbro/rebeccabilbro.github.io/_posts/2020-12-07-small-data-delegated-literacy.md

 For such projects, I have historically used the data product approach, training the best model I can given the domain-specific corpus I have, however small.
 Generally this means deploying models that are initially a bit naive, but that have the capacity to improve as new data flows into the application.
 I have found this approach to be very effective once deployed in a production system.

 However, I have also noticed that people's thresholds for the model's initial naivete are shrinking.
 Sometimes a low initial accuracy score is enough to stop a project in its tracks and shut the project down, even when it is presented in the context of a continuous learning system.
-We are, I think, entering a new phase of the data product revolution where the expectation is for cold-start, domain-aware models that are performant from the very beginning.
+We are, I think, entering a new phase of the data product revolution where the expectation is for cold-start (aka ["zero-shot"](https://en.wikipedia.org/wiki/Zero-shot_learning)), domain-aware models that are performant from the very beginning.

 ## Delegated Literacy

 In this series on multilingual modeling, we're going to design a system capable of what I think of as "delegated literacy".
-Our delegated literacy approach will combine a transfer learning model together with a small domain-specific dataset in the interest of producing a final bootstrapped model that is capable of balancing between general language awareness and context-specific language understanding.
+Our approach will combine a transfer learning model together with a small domain-specific dataset in the interest of producing a final bootstrapped model that is capable of balancing between general language awareness and context-specific language understanding.

 ![png](https://raw.githubusercontent.com/rebeccabilbro/rebeccabilbro.github.io/master/images/2020-12-07-mbert-overview.png)

 The goal is to train a model able to detect criticism in book reviews in a number of different languages.
 Traditionally, this would require a massive labeled dataset containing book reviews and ratings in each of the desired languages for the application.
-Instead, we are going to delegate the general awareness portion, in this case, the capacity to understand multiple languages, to a transfer learning model.
+Instead, we are going to "delegate" the general awareness portion, in this case, the capacity to understand multiple languages, to a transfer learning model.

 ---

-A **transfer learning** model is a deep learning model that has been pre-trained, usually on a very large dataset, and has encoded information from that original training dataset, but is still capable of learning.
+**NOTE**: A **transfer learning** model is a deep learning model that has been pre-trained, usually on a very large dataset, and has encoded information from that original training dataset, but is still capable of learning via [domain adaptation](https://en.wikipedia.org/wiki/Domain_adaptation).

 ---